Enterprise-CMCS/macpro-onemac/services/ui-src/README.md

 ## Building the application

-Building is done by the CI system, but if you need to generate a build you can do so by running `npm run build` from this directory, which outputs a new buildf to the `public` subdirectory.
+Building is done by the CI system, but if you need to generate a build you can do so by running `npm run build` from this directory, which outputs a new build to the `public` subdirectory.